-If you found your way to Go Fund Me this summer, you may have seen my post;
+If you found your way to any fundraising site this summer, you may have seen my post;

-“While I have donated to the occasional “Go Fund Me”, I have never placed myself on the receiving end.
+“While I have donated to the occasional fundraiser, I have never placed myself on the receiving end.
 However, I find myself in a place familiar to many and feared by all.
 This morning, my mom passed away.
 She has spent the whole of my life, living by her own rules and following the beat of her own tambourine.

 Due to the struggles, she faced (and what I believe to be a life self-medicating due to repeated trauma) for all of my childhood, I constantly feared receiving a call informing me of her death.
 I think I have been on pause, too busy holding my breath—

 This morning should not have been such a surprise.
 I should have been ready.
 Prepared.
 Alert.
 Expecting.
 “Readier”.
 Truth is, I just was not.
 I was adrift.
 Floating on a waving sky of unknowns and what-ifs…”

 Losing my mother was devastatingly tragic.
 Getting the call at 2:30am and hearing the nurse say, “She’s gone” both stopped me in my tracks and propelled me deep within myself to a dark place I had never seen.
 For a good and long while, I sat on the side of my bed and gargled on my next step and not a single clear thought would form.
 Now, you have to know me…I’m a bit of a mental mountain climber.
 I am never at a loss for a next plan b, c, d, e, f, g, h, I, and all the way to z.
 I work in an industry that requires me to solve problems, monitor, and adjust countless times per day.
 I thrive on the challenge of navigating choppy waters and excel at seeing the lines outside the box.
 Yet, in that quietly screaming moment, my whole world stopped being and I just sat.
 I sat and I breathed.
 Each breath I took reminded me of the life roaring in me and carried me to open myself to taking a next step.